 Furthermore, I can't see that any consideration or warning was given as to the ongoing availability of such rental agreements over the long-term in any of the brochures.
 And, having seen a copy of the 'Belem Sky Plantation Opportunity' leaflet, I think this was a clear risk that wasn't adequately highlighted to investors.
 This again referred to a minimum 10% return on investment and the early buy back option.
 However, it also included a legal disclaimer which seemed to suggest that there were no guarantees in respect of income after the first year of investment, i.e. no guarantee of rental agreements being in place over the long-term.
 So, this seemed to contradict what the other promotional materials stated about the minimum contractual return on the investment given it was being marketed as a mid to long-term investment, suitable for an investor who could commit to more than three years.
 And I think this information ought to have given Carey cause for concern about how the investment was being marketed.
-I also don't know whether a customer like Mr G would've had sight of this prior to investing, so it isn't clear whether he would've understood the return was only guaranteed for one year.
+I also don't know whether a customer like Mr D would've had sight of this prior to investing, so it isn't clear whether he would've understood the return was only guaranteed for one year.

 I've reviewed the sample rental agreements with the TMCs provided by Carey, and I note that only one of the three allowed for an additional 2% return from harvesting proceeds on top of a fixed annual return.
 So, this information conflicted with what was said in the brochure.
-I accept that the rental agreement Mr G signed did provide for the extra 2% return on his investment.
+I accept that the rental agreement Mr D signed did provide for the extra 2% return on his investment.
 And that the agreement stated that it could not be terminated by the TMC until a minimum period of three years had passed.
-So, this did offer Mr G a degree of protection, but I don't think it guaranteed him long-term returns, which is what I think he'd most likely be expecting based on the way the investment was marketed.
+But this agreement was dated 22 December 2012, so almost nine months after Mr D had invested his money in Global Forestry, so he wouldn't have enjoyed any returns during that period.
+And while the agreement did offer Mr D a degree of protection, I don't think it guaranteed him long-term returns, which is what I think he'd most likely be expecting based on the way the investment was marketed.